HenrikMoe/CLA-Jinsei.ai/README.md

 ## 3) Blockchain Investing Gains On-Chain Data Audit

 - audit with bank statements and on chain data for verification of trading gains
+- delivered with chat service and through the CLA data interface

 ### Service Interface/DevOps